Want To Join? Print this page

 FIREFIGHTER: Must be 18 years or older and in good health.
 Firefighters are the ones to answer the call for help, putting out fires and performing rescues.
 Carrying hoses, climbing ladders and operating equipment are many of the jobs you will do.
-Training is a very important aspect of fire fighting.
-We will provide weekly training with the station as well as sending you to the local fire school.
+Training is a very important aspect of firefighting.
+We will provide weekly training with the station as well as sending you to training classes at local fire schools; at no cost to you.

 DRIVER: Must be 21 years of age or older and in good health.
 Must possess a valid Pennsylvania driver’s license.
 All drivers must be a member of the Hershey Volunteer Fire Company for 1 year prior to starting driver training.
 Drivers are needed to safely get emergency equipment and firefighters to the scene.
 Once on location, drivers operate a variety of pumps, generators, lights and tools to support the emergency work.
 Driver training will be provided and you will have to pass several tests in order to be qualified to drive.